AutoInnoMation/AppiumExamples/README.md

 # AppiumExamples

-To Start Automation with Appium, we have to follow some certian steps.
+To Start Automation with Appium, we have to follow some certain steps.
 First we have to make our system ready and then we can start our journey with appium.

 1. Download & Install JDK -